Star Trek: Discovery season 3: Visual effects

 Star Trek: Discovery was the first visual effects-heavy series to go through post-production during the pandemic.
 Kurtzman and Paradise reviewed visual effects shots remotely several times a week with visual effects supervisor Jason Zimmerman.
 Visual effects shots for each episode on Discovery typically take eight-to-ten months to complete, and this took longer for the third season during the pandemic.
 The season had an estimated 3500 to 5000 visual effects shots.
 Visual effects vendors included Pixomondo, Ghost VFX, Mackevision, Crafty Apes, DNEG, The Mill, and FX3X, as well as Zimmerman's in-house team at CBS Studios.

 Since the production was unable to carry out additional photography to film pickup shots with the actors during lockdown, visual effects were used to fill these requirements.
 Fully computer-generated shots were created with digital doubles of the actors based on existing scans.
 The actors filmed motion capture performances in their houses that were then used to drive the performances of the doubles.
 The season required more environmental work and set extensions than the previous two, including the creation of complex holograms to augment sets.
 When characters are seen talking via hologram, both actors were usually filmed on set together and then a clean plate of the set without the actors was used to add transparency.
-Fully digital environments included the futuristic San Fancisco when Discovery visits Earth and the forested homeworld of the Trills.
+Fully digital environments included the futuristic San Francisco when Discovery visits Earth and the forested homeworld of the Trills.
 On the latter planet, Adira enters a dream-like environment that was created digitally by Mackevision.
 The company animated 3D tendrils into the scene, and used a digital double of del Bario for the transition into the environment.

 When adding visual effects to the environments of the first two episodes, Zimmerman made sure to retain the "true wonder" of the Iceland location shots.
 The parasitic ice from the second episode was created with a particle simulation by Pixomondo, who created 570 shots for the season.
 The company had to match their digital ice to the real glacier in Iceland.
 The effect of the ice forming tentacles around Discovery was difficult due to it being done near the end of Pixomondo's production schedule when time constraints limited what could be done.
 It ultimately required hand animation to complete rather than simulations.